 The last challenge was leave liability reporting.
 This may be a sign of the times rather than unique to councils, so it’s possible that more organisations will be looking at leave liability as they kick-off 2021.
 Something that has come up within the sector is banked RDO’s (Rostered Days Off) into TIL (Time-In-Lieu), so we will be looking at how our suite of tools can support HR managers to access this in real-time.

-As mentioned, our resident org chart expert, Kirsty, has recorded a webinar about HR data best practices for local councils.
+As mentioned, we’ve recorded a webinar about HR data best practices for local councils.
 Watch the full webinar now:

 If you have any questions, have ideas you’d like to explore or a challenge you’d like to talk over before then, feel free to get in touch.